haeminjee/POLSCI-150B/README.md

 3) Be introduced to substantive problems and apply the techniques from the course.
 4) Be able to learn independently and tackle more advanced topics and challenges in data analysis.

-The course materials were developed with Tongtong Zhang (ttzhang7@stanford.edu) and Rochelle Terman (rterman@stanford.edu).
+The course materials were developed with Tongtong Zhang (ttzhang7@stanford.edu) and Rochelle Terman (rterman@uchicago.edu).

 ## Please note the course materials are still in development and will be changing.